RobertZenz/BobbysTutorials/Dwarf Fortress/Fortress In The Deep/content.markdown

 =====================================

-1. How deep are walking?
+1. How deep are talking?
 ------------------------

 Very!
 Did you never consider to build a fortress deep down below?
 Just above